rrwick/Basecalling-comparison/README.md

 Nanonet performed poorly, with a low median and a significant proportion of unaligned reads.
 Its curiously high peak of about 99% results from its short output sequences discussed above.
 While a few Nanonet 'reads' did indeed align to the reference with up to 99% identity, these were really small fragments (hundreds of bp) of larger reads.

-Albacore v0.9.1 and Scrappie raw v1.0.0 performed the worst.
+Albacore v0.9.1 and Scrappie raw v1.0.0 had the lowest median identities.
 While their best reads were comparable to other basecallers' best reads, they produced many more reads below 80%.
 Excluding those versions, Albacore and Scrappie performed well and were comparable to each other.
 Scrappie raw v1.1.0 rgr_r94 and Albacore v2.0.2 did best and second-best, respectively.
 Interestingly, Scrappie produced a significant proportion of unalignable reads in each set, whereas Albacore (excluding v0.9.1) did not – I'm not sure why.